simonw/csvs-to-sqlite/README.md

                                    csvcol:dbcol(TYPE),...
       --filename-column TEXT       Add a column with this name and populate with CSV file name
-      --fixed-column TEXT          For colname:value, add a column colname and populate with value
-      --no-index-fks               Skip adding index to foreign key columns created using --extract-column (default is to
+      --fixed-column TEXT          Populate column with a fixed value --no-index-fks               Skip adding index to foreign key columns created using --extract-column (default is to
                                    add them)